fahrnbergerg/tryhackme/contain-linux.md

 Warning: Permanently added 'contain-linux.thm' (ECDSA) to the list of known hosts.
 Enter passphrase for key 'contain-linux.key':
 </pre>
-The usage of the private OpenSSH key prompt for a passphrase.
+The usage of the private OpenSSH key prompts for a passphrase.
 Convert the private OpenSSH key to a John-compatible hash.

 `/opt/john/ssh2john.py contain-linux.key > contain-linux.hash` (Attacker Machine)